Chris Paul: San Antonio Spurs (2024–2025)

 On July 7, 2024, Paul signed a one-year, $11 million deal with the San Antonio Spurs.
 His decision to sign with the team, which had only won 22 games the season before, stemmed from his desire to receive playing time rather than chasing a championship.
 On November 15, Paul logged 11 points and 11 assists in a 120–115 loss to the Los Angeles Lakers.
 He also logged the 12,000th assist of his career, joining John Stockton and Jason Kidd as the only players to reach the milestone.
 Paul passed Kidd for second all-time in career assists and career steals on December 8, 2024 and February 20, 2025, respectively.
 On April 13, Paul played in the season finale, recording 15 points, seven rebounds, six assists and four steals in a 125–118 win over the Toronto Raptors, becoming the first player in NBA history to accumulate 23,000 points with at least 12,000 assists.
 He also started all 82 games, making him the first player to do that in year 20.
 The previous mark on that front was held by Utah’s John Stockton, who started all 82 games in his 19th and final season.

-Return to the Clippers (2025–present)
+Los Angeles Clippers (2025–2026)

 On July 21, 2025, Paul signed a one-year, $3.6 million contract to return to the Los Angeles Clippers for his 21st season in the NBA.
+On November 22, Paul confirmed on social media that this would be his final year and he planned on retiring after the season.
+In 16 total appearances for Los Angeles, he recorded averages of 2.9 points, 1.8 rebounds, and 3.3 assists.
+On December 3, the Clippers announced that they planned to part ways with Paul and sent him home.
+Shams Charania reported that Paul and Clippers coach Tyronn Lue clashed over their differing styles and were not speaking to each other at the time.
+The decision was widely condemned, particularly by former Clippers star Blake Griffin, who said:

+You can build a new arena, you can be at games, you can cheer on the team, you're gonna have all this high energy but at the end of the day an organization is built on a foundation of respect and it's built on how you treat people and I don't think that in this situation Chris was treated right.
+I'm sorta at a loss for words a little bit.

+On February 5, 2026, Paul was traded to the Toronto Raptors in a three-team trade involving the Brooklyn Nets.
+The Clippers received the draft rights to Vanja Marinković.
+The Raptors waived Paul on February 13, and he subsequently announced his retirement from the NBA.